CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Provided Helper Functions
 ## Validation Functions

+* **False**()
+    * Returns FALSE.
+Useful if all rows should contain an error value.
+All rows will fail so translation function will never run.
+Often paired with translation functions NothingText(), NothingInt() and NothingDouble().
+    * Default error codes are 'NOT_APPLICABLE' for text attributes, -8887 for numeric attributes and NULL for other types.
+    * e.g. False()

+* **True**()
+    * Returns TRUE.
+Useful if no validation function is required.
+The validation step will pass for every row and move on to the translation function.
+    * Default error codes are 'NOT_APPLICABLE' for text attributes and -8887 for numeric attributes but are never used since the function always return TRUE.
+    * e.g. True()

 * **NotNull**(*stringList* **srcValList**, *boolean* **any**\[default FALSE\])
     * Returns TRUE if all values in the **srcValList** string list are not NULL.
     * Paired with most translation functions to make sure input values are available.